VolYurts/QA-portfolio/README.md

 ## About Me 👋

 Hi, I’m Volodymyr.
-I transitioned from a career in psychology to QA in early 2025.
+I transitioned from a career in psychology to self-study quality assurance in early 2025.
 My background helped me develop strong analytical thinking, attention to detail, and an understanding of user behavior — all essential for quality assurance.

 I’m passionate about thorough manual testing and eager to grow my automation skills using Python.